 Dairy Free Vanilla Bean Ice Cream

-I have a no sugar option below using Lakanto or Wholesome Sweeteners with Lo Han.
+I have a no sugar option below using Swerve.
 I actually prefer the taste of this over the real honey, but those sweeteners cause liquids to become rock hard in the freezer.
-If you plan to eat the ice cream straight from the ice cream maker, it’s not a problem.
-It’s really not a problem at all if you let it thaw out before serving straight from the freezer.
+If you plan to eat the ice cream straight from the ice cream maker, it's not a problem.
+It's really not a problem at all if you let it thaw out before serving straight from the freezer.

 I don’t include this in the recipe, but you could make this a high protein treat.
 I would add 1/4 cup vanilla egg white protein to this.
 Add it as the very last step and run the mixture through a blender to remove protein lumps.
 I’m sure any protein powder would work, I would suggest only use a vanilla, strawberry or chocolate flavored one.